arbolitoloco/code_journal/README.md

 9. Learning Jekyll in order to put my new repository to work.
 Wrote some things in Markdown.

 10. Built a test app for Ruby on Rails.

+11. Learned about unit testing with RSpec and tried it out in some Ruby scripts.